University of South Florida

 Sellers is also the author of three volumes of poetry: Your Whole Life, Drinking Girls and Their Dresses, and The Boys I Borrow.
 Recent poems appear in Prairie Schooner, The North American Review, Field, The Bellingham Review, and The Sun.
 Her most recent chapbook is Dive (Yellow Jacket Press).
 With Elaine Sexton, she is publisher of Combine Books, a hybrid-focused micro-press based in St. Petersburg and New York.

 In 2001, Sellers published Georgia Under Water (Sarabande) a collection of linked short stories that won a Barnes and Noble Discover Great New Writers award.
-She’s written a children’s book, Spike and Cubby’s Ice Cream Island Adventure (Henry Holt), two books on craft, Page after Page and Chapter after Chapter (Writer’s Digest), and a textbook for the multi-genre creative writing classroom, The Practice of Creative Writing (Bedford St. Martin’s Macmillan), now out in its third edition.
+She’s written a children’s book, Spike and Cubby’s Ice Cream Island Adventure (Henry Holt), two books on craft, Page after Page and Chapter after Chapter (Writer’s Digest), and a textbook for the multi-genre creative writing classroom, The Practice of Creative Writing (Bedford St. Martin’s Macmillan), now out in its fourth edition.
+The new edition is specifically designed for use in face-to-face and online classrooms, and features hybrid, flash, and experimental writing alongside fundamental training in each of the traditional genres.

 At Hope College in 2011, she was awarded professor of the year (by the students), and she delivered a commencement address at Hope College titled “Stay Up Late, Keep the Music Loud, and Make Interesting Choices.”
 In addition, Sellers has taught creative writing at Florida State University, the University of Texas, San Antonio, and St. Lawrence University.
 She offers creativity workshops at Kripalu, a yoga center in the Berkshires, and at Esalen in California.
 She won a teaching award at the University of South Florida for undergraduate teaching success in 2017.